 In most industries the customer doesn’t have the possibility to fully experience and evaluate the product before making a purchase.
 In the software market – and particularly the Software as a service market – you want customers to have used your product well before they make the payment.

-For this industry, the trial period is critically important in order to make sure customer is getting the experience they want; therefore, investing in different customer success activities makes total sense, starting from interactive starting guides, to chatbots, to dedicated customer success manager.
+For this industry, the trial period is critically important in order to make sure customer is getting the experience they want; therefore, investing in different customer success activities makes total sense, starting from interactive starting guides, to onboarding e-mail sequences, to chatbots, to dedicated customer success manager.

 If customer has gone as far as starting the trial, the significant amount spent on marketing to acquire the customer has already been worth it.